sibirbil/RuleDiscovery/README.md

 **Adia Lumadjeng, Tabea Röber, M. Hakan Akyüz, and Ş. Ilker Birbil**

 We introduce a new rule-based optimization method for classification with constraints.
-The proposed method takes advantage of linear programming and column generation, and hence, is scalable to large datasets.
-Moreover, the method returns a set of rules along with their optimal weights indicating the importance of each rule for learning.
-Through assigning cost coefficients to the rules and introducing additional constraints, we show that one can also consider inter pretability and fairness of the results.
-We test the performance of the proposed method on a collection of datasets and present two case studies to elaborate its different aspects.
-Our results show that a good compromise between interpretability and fairness on the one side, and accuracy on the other side, can be obtained by the proposed rule-based learning method.
+The proposed method leverages column generation for linear programming, and hence, is scalable to large datasets.
+The resulting pricing subproblem is shown to be NP-Hard.
+We recourse to a decision tree-based heuristic and solve a proxy pricing subproblem for acceleration.
+The method returns a set of rules along with their optimal weights indicating the importance of each rule for learning.
+We address interpretability and fairness by assigning cost coefficients to the rules and introducing additional constraints.
+In particular, we focus on local interpretability and generalize separation criterion in fairness to multiple sensitive attributes and classes.
+We test the performance of the proposed methodology on a collection of datasets and present a case study to elaborate on its different aspects.
+The proposed rule-based learning method exhibits a good compromise between local interpretability and fairness on the one side, and accuracy on the other side.

 You can find the details in [our manuscript](https://arxiv.org/abs/2104.10751).

 This [notebook](RuleDiscovery.ipynb) illustrates how to use RUX and RUG.

+This repository contains all script files necessary to reproduce the results reported in the manuscript.
+However, our method has recently been implemented in the python package [`ruleopt`](https://github.com/sametcopur/ruleopt).

 ## Installation